tashlui35/homework_week_1/README.md

 Block Inc is also addressing the problem of financial exclusion by providing a low-cost and accessible payment infrastructure that enables individuals and small businesses in developing countries to participate actively in global trade.
 Financial inclusion is a critical problem as over 1.7 billion adults globally are unbanked, making it difficult for them to participate in the global economy.

-Another challenge faced by businesses when transacting globally is the lack of transparency and traceability of cross-border payments.
-Block Inc's platform offers users complete transparency and traceability, providing a real-time view of the payment process.
-This information is essential for businesses as it helps them track their transactions and reconcile their accounts quickly.

 ### Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 Block Inc.'s intended customer is any individual or organization interested in cryptocurrency and blockchain technology.
 The company's primary goal is to make it easier for people to access, invest and use cryptocurrencies by developing user-friendly applications and platforms.